Atharvgupta1/zepto-inventory-sql-analysis/README.md

 ---

-## 📥 Data Source
+## [📥 Data Source

 The dataset used in this project is sourced from Kaggle.

 * Source: Kaggle — *Zepto Inventory Dataset*
 * Format: CSV
-* Contains product-level data, including pricing, discounts, inventory, and category information

-This dataset is used for analytical and educational purposes to simulate real-world retail inventory and pricing scenarios.
+This dataset is used for analytical and educational purposes to simulate real-world retail inventory and pricing scenarios.](https://www.kaggle.com/datasets/palvinder2006/zepto-inventory-dataset)

 ---